Below is a list of learning goals tailored for junior and senior biochemistry majors based on the provided information:

 Metabolic reactions may be categorized as catabolic– the breaking down of compounds (for example, the breaking down of proteins into amino acids during digestion); or anabolic – the building up (synthesis) of compounds (such as proteins, carbohydrates, lipids, and nucleic acids).
 Usually, catabolism releases energy, and anabolism consumes energy.

-The chemical reactions of metabolism are organized into metabolic pathways, in which one chemical is transformed through a series of steps into another chemical, each step often being facilitated by a specific enzyme.
-Enzymes are crucial to metabolism because enzymes act as catalysts – they allow a reaction to proceed more rapidly.
-In addition, enzymes can provide a mechanism for cells to regulate the rate of a metabolic reaction in response to changes in the cell’s environment or to signals from other cells, through the activation or inhibition of the enzyme’s activity.
-Enzymes can also allow organisms to drive desirable reactions that require energy that will not occur by themselves, by coupling them to spontaneous reactions that release energy.
-Enzyme shape is critical to the function of the enzyme as it determines the specific binding of a reactant.
-This can occur by a lock and key model where the reactant is the exact shape of the enzyme binding site, or by an induced fit model, where the contact of the reactant with the protein causes the shape of the protein to change in order to bind to the reactant.
+The chemical reactions of metabolism are organized into metabolic pathways, in which one chemical is transformed through a series of steps into another chemical, each step often facilitated by a specific enzyme.
+Enzymes are crucial to metabolism because enzymes act as catalysts, allowing a reaction to proceed more rapidly.
+In addition, enzymes can provide a mechanism for cells to regulate the rate of a metabolic reaction in response to changes in the cell’s environment or to signals from other cells through the activation or inhibition of the enzyme’s activity.
+Enzymes can also allow organisms to drive desirable reactions that require energy that will not occur by themselves by coupling them to spontaneous reactions that release energy.
+Enzyme shape is critical to the enzyme's function as it determines the specific binding of a reactant.
+This can occur by a lock and key model where the reactant is the exact shape of the enzyme binding site or by an induced fit model, where the contact of the reactant with the protein causes the shape of the protein to change to bind to the reactant.
 The catalytic mechanisms, kinetics, and regulatory pathways of enzymes will be studied in detail within this text.

-Within eukaryotic cells, the metabolic machinery present allows for the construction of membrane-bound organelle structures that help to compartmentalize cellular functions.
-Therefore, organelles can be thought of as ‘little organs’ within the cell having discrete cellular functions.
+Within eukaryotic cells, the metabolic machinery allows for the construction of membrane-bound organelle structures that help compartmentalize cellular functions.
+Therefore, organelles, having discrete cellular functions, can be considered ‘little organs’ within the cell.
 The figure of the cell below and in the other linked sites based on it was made available with the kind permission of Liliana Torres.
-Click on the blue hyperlinks for some of the organelles for more detailed information on them.
+For more detailed information, click on the blue hyperlinks for some organelles.

-Design – The design for a cell mostly resides in the blueprint for the cell, the genetic code, which is comprised of the DNA in the cell nucleus and a small amount in the mitochondria.
+Design – The design for a cell primarily resides in the blueprint for the cell, the genetic code, which comprises the DNA in the cell nucleus and a small amount in the mitochondria.
 The DNA blueprint must be read out (transcribed) by DNA readers (DNA-dependent RNA polymerases) to form RNA.
-Since both DNA and RNA are nucleic acids comprised of deoxynucleotide (for DNA) and nucleotides (for RNA) monomers, this process is called transcription.
-A type of RNA, messenger RNA, is then decoded to form a new type of polymer, a protein, with amino acids monomers.
+Since DNA and RNA are nucleic acids comprised of deoxynucleotide (for DNA) and nucleotides (for RNA) monomers, this process is called transcription.
+A type of RNA, messenger RNA, is then decoded to form a new kind of polymer, a protein, with amino acid monomers.
 This process is called translation (analogous to converting an English sentence into a Spanish one).
-A nanomachine, the ribosome, which contains both RNA and protein subunits, interacts with the messenger RNA and incoming transfer RNA connected to individual amino acids, to create a protein.
-The genetic code has the master plan that determines the sequence of all cellular proteins, which then catalyze almost all other activities in the cell, including catalysis, motility, architectural structure, etc. In contrast to DNA, RNA, and protein polymers, the length and sequence of polysaccharide polymers and lipids are not driven by such a template but rather by the enzymes that catalyze the synthesis.
+In a nanomachine, the ribosome, which contains RNA and protein subunits, interacts with the messenger RNA and incoming transfer RNA connected to individual amino acids to create a protein.
+The genetic code has the master plan that determines the sequence of all cellular proteins, catalyzing almost all cell activities, including catalysis, motility, architectural structure, etc. In contrast to DNA, RNA, and protein polymers, the length and sequence of polysaccharide polymers and lipids are not driven by such a template but rather by the enzymes that catalyze the synthesis.

 Import/Export: Many of the chemical constituents of the cell arise not from direct synthesis but from the import of both small and large molecules.
-The imported molecules must pass through the cell membrane and in some cases through additional membranes if they need to reside inside membrane-bound organelles.
-Molecules can move into the cell by passive diffusion across the membrane but usually, their movement is “facilitated” by a membrane transporter protein.
-Molecules can also move against a concentration gradient in a process called “active transport”.
-Given the amphiphilic nature of the bilayer (polar head group exterior, nonpolar interior), you would expect that polar molecules like glucose would have difficulty in moving across the membrane by passive diffusion.
+The imported molecules must pass through the cell membrane and, in some cases, through additional membranes if they need to reside inside membrane-bound organelles.
+Molecules can move into the cell by passive diffusion across the membrane, but their movement is usually “facilitated” by a membrane transporter protein.
+Molecules can also move against a concentration gradient in a process called “active transport.”
+Given the amphiphilic nature of the bilayer (polar head group exterior, nonpolar interior), you would expect that polar molecules like glucose would have difficulty moving across the membrane by passive diffusion.
 Typically, only small nonpolar molecules move across the membrane via passive transport.
 Membrane-bound transport proteins are involved in the movement of both nonpolar and polar molecules.

 transporters, carrier proteins, and permeases: These membrane proteins move specific ligand molecules across a membrane, typically down a concentration gradient.
-Click the image below to see a computer (molecular dynamics) simulation of the facilitated diffusion of lactose across the membrane by a membrane protein (lactose permeate).
+Click the image below for a computer (molecular dynamics) simulation of the facilitated diffusion of lactose across the membrane by a membrane protein (lactose permeate).

 Morten Ø. Jensen et al. Sugar Transport across Lactose Permease Probed by Steered Molecular Dynamics.
 Open Archive.
 DOI:https://doi.org/10.1529/biophysj.107.103994.
 Theoretical and Computational Biophysics Group, Beckman Institute, Urbana, Illinois USA.
 Department of Physics, University of Illinois at Urbana-Champaign, Urbana, Illinois USA Creative Commons licensing